Supply Chain Manager Salary

 Supply Chain Manager Job Listings

 Popular Employer Salaries for Supply Chain Manager

-Dominating the field, Apple Computer, Inc, Hewlett-Packard Company, U.S. Air Force (USAF), U.S. Marine Corps, and Lockheed Martin Corp are top firms with a reputation for hiring a great number of Supply Chain Managers.
+Leading companies who hire large numbers of Supply Chain Managers include Apple Computer, Inc, Hewlett-Packard Company, U.S. Marine Corps, Intel Corporation, and U.S. Air Force (USAF).
 For Supply Chain Managers, comfortable salaries can be found at Apple Computer, Inc; in fact, average earnings are around $131K, the highest in the area, though the difference in the company's lowest and highest employee paychecks ($95K versus $172K) is great.
 Dow Chemical Co, Northrop Grumman Corporation, and Lam Research Incorporated also offer top salaries for Supply Chain Managers.
 Workers at these firms can expect to earn about $122K, $121K, and $118K, respectively.

 Popular Skills for Supply Chain Manager

-Supply Chain Managers report using a deep pool of skills on the job.
-Most notably, skills in Strategic Planning, ERP, Project Management, and Supplier Management are correlated to pay that is above average, with boosts between 5 percent and 11 percent.
-Skills that are correlated to lower pay, on the other hand, include Purchasing, Microsoft Excel, and Inventory Management.
-It is often found that people who know Inventory Management are also skilled in Forecasting, Logistics, and Data Analysis.
-Most people skilled in Supply Chain are similarly competent in Logistics.
+Survey results imply that Supply Chain Managers deploy a substantial tool kit of skills at work.
+Most notably, skills in Strategic Planning, Materials Requirement Planning, ERP, and Contract Negotiation are correlated to pay that is above average, with boosts between 4 percent and 9 percent.
+Skills that pay less than market rate include Purchasing, Microsoft Excel, and Inventory Management.
+Those familiar with Inventory Management also tend to know Forecasting, Logistics, and Data Analysis.
+Skill sets containing Supply Chain also tend to include Logistics.

 Pay by Experience Level for Supply Chain Manager